 The Australian Press Council makes statements and submissions on a range of public policy issues within its areas of interest.
-Recent statements and submissions are listed below, followed by selected ones from earlier years.
+Selected statements and submissions are listed below.

 - Submission in response to the Convergence Review's Interim Report (13 February 2012)

-Response to the recommendations in the Interim Report, principally those concerning Content Standards and the new regualtor.
+- Response to the recommendations in the Interim Report, principally those concerning Content Standards and the new regulator.

 - Submission on 'A Commonwealth Statutory Cause of Action for Serious Invasion of Privacy' (29 November 2011)